EskimoBear/dote-spec/README.md

 }
 ```

-For some singles it makes sense to have their value (if they return a value at all) mapped to a JSON name.
-Such singles are defined as values of a JSON pair and must be contained within JSON objects to be legal syntax.
+For some singles it makes sense to have the result of their evaluation (if they return a result at all) mapped to a JSON name.
+Such singles are defined as values of a JSON pair and must be contained within JSON objects to be legal JSON.
 When the reader meets such a single it evaluates it and substitutes the single with the value it returns.
-Because of this substitution, such singles MUST be defined as a 1-tuple JSON object, i.e. with the single being the only pair present.
+To make this substitution result in legal JSON, such singles MUST be defined as a 1-tuple JSON object, i.e. with the single being the only pair present.
 This type of single is known as a value single and is the basis for JSON preprocessing in eson.

 ```JSON
 {